For Your Love (album)

 The Yardbirds' manager, Giorgio Gomelsky, who selected the songs, planned to capitalise on the group's hit "For Your Love".
-The album, released as the Yardbirds were preparing for their first American tour, reached number 96 in Billboard's Top LPs chart.
+The album, released as the Yardbirds were preparing for their first American tour, reached number 96 in Billboard Top LPs chart.
 It was unissued in the UK, although the songs with Beck were released in August 1965 on the Five Yardbirds EP.

 Recording and composition

 For Your Love features three songs from Jeff Beck's first recording sessions with the Yardbirds: "I'm Not Talking", "I Ain't Done Wrong", and "My Girl Sloopy".
 Eric Clapton provided the guitar for the remainder of the tracks, that include the three Yardbirds singles (with B-sides) released up to that time and two demos which were not released in the UK until the 1980s (see discography for singles information).

-"I Ain't Done Wrong" was solely credited as a Keith Relf composition, as part of the group's desire to emulate the Beatles and other some other British groups that were doing their own songwriting.
+"I Ain't Done Wrong" was solely credited as a Keith Relf composition, as part of the group's desire to emulate the Beatles and some other British groups that were doing their own songwriting.
 In reality, though, "I Ain't Done Wrong" was largely a rewrite of Eddie Kirkland's "I Must Have Done Somebody Wrong", by way of Elmore James' own rewrite, "Done Somebody Wrong".

 Clapton, who had left the band four months earlier, is not pictured on the album cover nor mentioned in the liner notes.
 Group chronicler Gregg Russo notes, "The cover was somewhat of a joke, as Jeff Beck was humorously seated in front of a keyboard that he did not play on the album."